jwillinghalpern/fm-gofer/README.md

 ## Try it

 Check out `./example/FMGofer.fmp12`.
-You can find matching html code in `./example/example.html`.
 This example demostrates the callback, resolve, reject, and timeout capabilities of the library.
+You can rebuild the example code used in the fm file by running `npm run build-example`.

-## Installation
+## Install fm-gofer in your JS project

 ```bash
 npm install --save fm-gofer